Go Inside Kim Kardashian's Fun & Fabulous Playroom for Her Kids

 Just like Kim's house, this mini mansion is full of style.

-The mother of four says North is "obsessed" with these O.M.G. dolls.
+The mother of four says North is "obsessed" with these LOL!
+OMG Fashion Dolls.

 Article continues below